iter8-tools/docs/docs/user-guide/topics/parameters.md

 --set runner=job
 ```

-All the parameters of a task or an experiment are optional unless indicated otherwise in the documentation of the task or expereiment.
+All the parameters of a task or an experiment are optional unless indicated otherwise in the documentation of the task or experiment.